225 Lawrence Center

-Talented students graduate each year from the Colleges of Arts and Humanities, Business and Public Management, Education and Social Work, Health Sciences, and Sciences and Mathematics, as well as the School of Interdisciplinary and Graduate Studies.
+Talented students graduate each year from the Colleges of Arts and Humanities, Business and Public Management, Education and Social Work, Health Sciences, and Sciences and Mathematics, as well as the School of Interdisciplinary and the Graduate School.
 If your organization needs excellent new talent, consider posting job openings at no cost to your organization on Ram Career Network, the one-stop career portal for WCU students, alumni, and employers.

 One of the best ways for students to prepare for future careers is to gain experience while still in college.
 Most WCU students have the option of pursuing an internship through their academic departments.